Research in the News: Combination therapies combat HIV at cell junctions, Yale researchers find

 A new Yale University study indicates that cell-to-cell transmission of HIV particles contributes to the development of full-blown AIDS and helps predict which anti-retroviral therapies will be most effective at keeping the disease at bay.

-This Article was submitted by Claire M. Bessinger - Van Graan, on Friday, February 28, 2014.
+This article was submitted by Claire M. Bessinger - Van Graan on February 28, 2014.